totocaster/trmnl-health-display/README.md

 # TRMNL Health Dashboard

+> **Note**: This repo exists purely for my personal curiosity/projects.
+It’s tailored to my hardware, files, and TRMNL plugin settings; it is not intended for plug-and-play use.

 Scripts that parse `~/Notes/totocaster/Attachments/weight-loss-tracker.csv`, build a morning snapshot of weight, nutrition, and Whoop metrics, and push the summary to your TRMNL private plugin via webhook.

 ## Setup